 This guide walks you through the entire flight step-by-step starting in the planning and preparation phases.
 You will learn what emergency equipment and supplies to take along, what type of situations to watch out for and review emergency operations procedures to take if something goes wrong.

 Along the way, the authors share their own personal experiences and insights including valuable analyses of accident scenarios they found themselves in.
-They also solicited contributions from other experienced backcountry pilots, making this guide a wealth of information.
+They also solicited contributions from other experienced backcountry pilots, making this guide a wealth of information and a great addition to your collection of aviation books.

 It goes without saying that each aircraft is different and there is a learning curve when you transfer your skills from one aircraft to the next.
 Steepen that curve and get up to speed faster by including an easy-to-follow checklist to walk you through procedures on each aircraft.